 Wenger, E. (1999) Communities of Practice.
 Learning, meaning and identity, Cambridge: Cambridge University Press.

 Acknowledgement: Picture: Circle of friends by the Arches Creative Learning Partnership.
 Sourced from Flickr and reproduced under a Creative Commons ccby2 licence.

 How to cite this article: Smith, M. K. (1999).
-‘The social/situational orientation to learning’, the encyclopedia of informal education. [http://infed.org/mobi/the-socialsituational-orientation-to-learning/.
+‘The social/situational orientation to learning’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/the-socialsituational-orientation-to-learning/.
 Retrieved: insert date]

 © Mark K. Smith 1999